Wisconsin High School Theatre Festival

 WHSFA is piloting a different approach to the showcase for the 2018.
 Instead of full-length productions/musicals, the WHSTF will select 5 one-act schools — selected from among WHSFA sections — to present their one-act Thursday evening.
 During these times, no other one-acts would be scheduled, to maximize viewing of these shows.
 Festivals in even-numbered years always have much larger turnout, so this would allow maximizing of scheduling, particularly on a smaller campus like Viterbo University.
 Use form (see button to the right) to nominate your own school, or a colleague’s, to present during a showcase slot.
 Schools will be selected based on past performance and excellence as described in their nominations, with alternates identified, should selected schools not advance their one-acts to the State Festival.

 Family, friends and students not participating in the one-act contest are welcome to attend the festival, one-act performances, and workshops for a $25 general festival registration fee.
-Family and friends who are not attending the entire festival may purchase time block tickets ($7 per time block) on-site to view a performance.
+Family and friends who are not attending the entire festival may purchase time block tickets ($8 per time block) on-site to view a performance.
 Each block ticket includes a 90-minute session (two one-act performances or one workshop).
-Registration for all schools opens in mid-October with registration due by noon Thursday, November 8, 2018.
+Registration for all schools opens in mid-October with registration finalized/due by noon Wednesday, November 7, 2018.

 - 30 students (additional @$6/ea.), includes 1 director/ chaperone

 - For family/friends to view one-act performance (good for one two-show time block)

 - Covers all festival events/activities; includes 1 chaperone per 15 students

 - $25 discount before October 15; covers exhibit space, table, 2 chairs, parking; two name badges; additional @$10/ea.